Picayune Strand State Forest

 Picayune Strand State Forest is one of 37 state forests in Florida managed by the Florida Forest Service.
 The 78,000-acre forest consists primarily of cypress swamps, wet pine flatwoods and wet prairies.
-It also features a grid of closed roads over part of it, left over from its previous land development schemes.
+It also features a grid of closed roads over part of it, left over from previous land development schemes.

 Picayune Strand State Forest is located in southwest Florida in western Collier County, approximately 2 mi east of the city of Naples.
 The forest can be accessed via Everglades Boulevard from the north, Jane's Scenic Drive from the east, and Sabal Palm Road from the west.
-The Picayune Strand State Forest Field Office is located at 2121 52nd Avenue SE, west of Everglades Boulevard S. The Forest is divided into two tracts; the South Golden Gate Estates Tract to the east and the Belle Meade Tract to the west.
+The Picayune Strand State Forest Field Office is located at 2121 52nd Avenue SE, west of Everglades Boulevard S. The Forest is divided into two tracts: the South Golden Gate Estates Tract to the east and the Belle Meade Tract to the west.

 History

 Picayune Strand was logged for cypress trees in the 1940s and 1950s.
-After logging was complete, the land was purchased by developers and drained for the construction of what was intended to become the largest subdivision in the world.
+After logging was complete, the land was purchased by developers and drained for the construction of what was intended to become the largest residential subdivision in the world.
 This area became the setting for the infamous "swampland in Florida" scam.
 Potential buyers were shown the land from the air during the dry season, and many lots were sold to people who never saw their land from the ground.
 Few homes were built in the subdivision named "Golden Gate Estates" created by the Gulf American Land Corporation due to the lack of electricity and high summer water levels.

-By the 1970s, it was obvious that the extensive canal system was having an adverse effect on the natural communities of Picayune Strand and associated ecosystems, including Faka-Union Bay and the Ten Thousand Islands area.
+By the 1970s, it was obvious that the extensive canal system was having an adverse effect on the natural communities of Picayune Strand and associated ecosystems, including Faka Union Bay and the Ten Thousand Islands area.
 Soon after, state and federal agencies identified the need to restore the hydrology of Picayune Strand and began to develop a plan to achieve this goal.
 The first parcels of land in Picayune Strand were purchased in 1985 using Conservation and Recreation Lands (CARL) funds under the Save Our Everglades program.
 This was an incredibly complex undertaking as it involved acquiring land from 17,000 landowners.
 In 1998, the federal government gave $25 million in aid to the state of Florida to help bring the land acquisitions to a completion.

 The Picayune Strand State Forest was officially named in May 1995.